A-Jyoti/git-learning/README.md

 Please check the file added.
 Thanks a lot for going through my work.
 Note: I have made an another repo for experiment purpose of the git commands.
 The link of that repo is attatched here - https://github.com/A-Jyoti/LocalRepo.git
+I have made another repo for experiment also.
+I will show that later on also.